jaystewart86/jaystewart.co.uk/README.md

 **Featured Projects:**

+* **WiseTrackr:** https://github.com/jaystewart86/optiportfolio - A mobile app for hiking trail navigation with offline maps, GPS tracking, and safety features.
+(Built with React Native)
 * **OptiPortfolio:** https://github.com/jaystewart86/optiportfolio - An intelligent tool that helps users optimize their investment portfolios based on risk tolerance and financial goals.
 (Built with Node.js, Express.js, and a frontend framework.)
 * **PractiBooking:** https://github.com/jaystewart86/practibooking - A streamlined booking system designed for practitioners (doctors, therapists, consultants) to manage appointments and client information efficiently.
 (Built with Node.js, a database like MongoDB, and a frontend framework.)
 * **CreatureMedicine:** https://github.com/jaystewart86/creaturemedicine - A unique web application that provides users with an interactive "medicine card" spread, offering insights and guidance based on animal symbolism and spiritual traditions.
 (Built with Node.js, a frontend framework, and potentially incorporating AI for card selection or interpretation.)